libxmq/xmq/README.md

 You can read form stdin like this:  `cat pom.xml | xmq -` and there is a utility to view xml files: `xmq-less pom.xml`

+You can view colorify and pretty print an xmq file without converting it to xml:
+`xmq -v config.xmq`

 There is an xmq major mode for emacs in xmq-mode.el.
 Put it into your `.emacs.d/site-lisp` directory and